xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 ```

- **Some Key taks aways in this: ** <br>
+ **Some Key takeaways in this: ** <br>
-1. ``` {% raw %} {% include head.html %}  {% include profile_widget.html %}  {% include blog_content.html %}{% endraw %}``` All scripts and css files or common html that needs to be included in my blog are fixed and they are same for all pages.
-So I wanted to have all scripts and css files references included in head.html file and I'll reuse that If I need them in any other places.
+1. ``` {% raw %} {% include head.html %}  {% include profile_widget.html %}  {% include blog_content.html %}{% endraw %}``` All scripts and CSS files or common HTML that needs to be included in my blog are fixed and they are same for all pages.
+So I wanted to have all scripts and CSS files references included in head.html file and I'll reuse that If I need them in any other places.

 <br><br>
 **index.html**:

 This is my blogs index page and here I would like to list all my blog posts.<br><br>
 Here I specified my layout as "post.html" and also I am sending a custom variable "isindex".
-Also you can see, I am looping on posts by using following syntax
+Also, you can see, I am looping on posts by using the following syntax

 <br>
 ```{% raw %} {% for item in site.posts %} {% endraw %}```